 Not sure if Mumma married Siegfried.
-But it’s disgusting to court, let alone marry your own daughter’s ex-husband — especially given that Sig verybadly mistreated Mum’s daughter, my sister Mary, while she was married to him.
-Not only that, Sig had greatly neglected and maltreated his three sons Mary bore him (Mum’s grandchildren), including never visiting them nor sending child-support after the divorce!
+But it’s disgusting to court, let alone marry your own daughter’s ex-husband — especially given that he very badly mistreated her daughter, my sister Mary, while she was married to Sig.
+Not only that, Sig had greatly neglected and maltreated his three sons Mary bore him (Mom’s grandchildren), including never visiting them nor sending child-support after the divorce!

-Mother would turn on like a Christmas tree fawning over MY husband polygamist Bill Tucker whenever he came around!
-She literally preened about like a peacock in heat waving her fan along with her tailfeathers to wow my “cock” — showing him she was his fan … wanted him to be herfan.
+Ma would turn on like a Christmas tree fawning over MY husband polygamist Billy Tucker whenever he came around!
+She literally preened about like a peacock in heat waving her fan along with her tailfeathers to wow my “cock” — showing him she was his fan … wanted him to be her fan.

-Bill fancied himself classy when he listened to and appreciated classical music.
-Thank God Mum’s mom, my Pianist/piano-teaching Grandma Maud LeBaron saw to it Mummy got ample years of private piano lessons and plenty of time to practice and perfect her pretty, fancy piano pieces; otherwise, Mumma wouldn’t have had much to impress others with — fat-at-40 with her fourteen beautiful kidlings straggling along behind her fanned-out fan feathers!
+Bill fancied himself classy when he listened to and appreciated such music.
+Thank God Mum’s mom, my Pianist/piano-teaching Grandma Maud LeBaron saw to it Mummy got ample years of private piano lessons and plenty of time to practice and perfect her pretty fancy piano pieces; otherwise, Mumma wouldn’t have had much to impress others with — fat ‘n’ 40 with her fourteen beautiful kidlings straggling along behind her fantastic fan feathers!

-Though Bill had both a Bachelor of Science degree with honors and an Honorary Masters degree from UCLA and had also taught for a while at Texas Western University, he was always conscious of the fact he grew up on the poor side of town.
-(He was born in 1936 — the height of the Depression era.)
-He was ashamed of his handsome and charming father, who, though an artist and talented musician, was never well-to-do and made his living as a machinist and Foreman in a factory.
+Though Bill had a Bachelor of Science degree with honors and an Honorary Masters degree from UCLA and had also taught for a while at Texas Western University, he was always conscious of the fact he grew up poor (He was born during the Depression era).
+He was ashamed of his father, who, though an artist and talented musician, was never well-to-do and made his living as a machinist and Foreman in a factory.

 (Remember the song: “Oh, where have you been, Billy Boy, Billy Boy?
-Oh, where have you been, charming Billy?
-(Bill could play it like a Pro on his Martin ukulele!)
-People in the cult couldn’t get enough of Billy-Boy Tucker.
+Oh, where have you been, charming Billy?)
+People in the cult couldn’t get enough of Billy Tucker.
 Many wanted to mate with him to get even closer — wanted to be a part of this amazing creaton … wanted to connect sexually.
 (Not sure how many ever did but they wanted to.)

 Fuck!
 As luck would have it, much to my grief, Bill, my spouse the louse, left me after four-and-a-half trying years.
-That is, he “put me aside” — separated from me because, after too much suffering and disappointment, I had dissociated — had withdrawn bodily feeling for him.
+That is, he “put me aside” — separated from me because, after too much suffering and disappointment, I had dissociated — had withdrawn bodily feelings for him.
 I had told him I no longer felt anything — was numb during conjugal relationships — no longer even felt when he fondled my once highly sensitive breasts!
-I’d managed to shut off physical feelings for him in an effort to distance myself from the eternal emotional pain caused by him and polygamy.
+I’d managed to shut off physical feelings for him so as to distance myself from the eternal emotional pain caused by him and polygamy.

 His “putting me aside” — that is, separating from me — though it devastated me, didn’t bother Mama at all!
 She saw it as a windfall for her!
 So it goes without saying, she didn’t sympathize with me and my sorrow, let alone did she try to help her twenty-year-old me patch things up with my precious hubby.
 Instead, Ma gleefully licked her chops for her chance to top me and take up with Billy in my place; i.e., displace me!
 (How would you like to have your mom as your competition — as if Bill’s other wives, boyfriends, and suitors weren’t competition enough!)